 The song starred his Team 10 crew and was a rap song about living the rich life and being an internet star.

-It also become one of the top 10 most disliked videos on YouTube with critics slamming the lyrics, his attitude in the video, and disrespect towards serious rap/hip-hop artists.
+It also became one of the top 10 most disliked videos on YouTube upon release with critics slamming the lyrics, his attitude in the video, and disrespect towards serious rap/hip-hop artists.

 In fact Jake Paul publicly insulted rapper Kendrick Lamar on Twitter about how his song would topple Lamar's on iTunes (it did briefly).